-The Massachusetts Department of Energy Resources (DOER), in collaboration with Mass Save®, is using U.S. Department Of Energy grant funds in the Greater Springfield area to provide interactive tools for homeowners to encourage more – or "deeper" – energy efficiency upgrades.
-This initiative, called Home MPG (miles-per-gallon) is an enhancement to the Mass Save home energy assessment program.
-The initiative is available through Mass Save to homeowners in eight communities: Belchertown, East Longmeadow, Hampden, Longmeadow, Monson, Palmer, Springfield, and Wilbraham.
+The Massachusetts Department of Energy Resources (DOER), in collaboration with Mass Save®, used U.S. Department Of Energy grant funds in the Greater Springfield area to provide interactive tools for homeowners to encourage more – or "deeper" – energy efficiency upgrades.
+This initiative, called Home MPG (miles-per-gallon) was an enhancement to the Mass Save home energy assessment program.
+The initiative was available through Mass Save to homeowners in eight communities: Belchertown, East Longmeadow, Hampden, Longmeadow, Monson, Palmer, Springfield, and Wilbraham.

-Home MPG' provides an interactive web portal that connects homeowners to their scorecard and links to their home’s thermal image (if available).
+Home MPG' provided an interactive web portal that connects homeowners to their scorecard and links to their home’s thermal image (if available).

-Infrared thermal imaging enables homeowners to see quickly where they have opportunities for energy improvements.
-On the program website, homeowners are able to view any available thermal images of their house, available incentives, results of their Mass Save energy assessment, and the structure's energy performance score.
+Infrared thermal imaging enabled homeowners to see quickly where they had opportunities for energy improvements.
+On the program website, homeowners were able to view any available thermal images of their house, available incentives, results of their Mass Save energy assessment, and the structure's energy performance score.

 DOER program contacts: Alissa Whiteman